jezzaayt/GlobalTemp/README.md

+# Global Temperature

-This was part of an assignment for my MSc Data Science
+This was part of an assignment for my MSc Data Science.

 Kaggle Dataset (https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data)

+I used R Markdown for this and flex dashboard.